Volunteer works with WSNS students

 Student Teachers and Interns: Contact Human Resources or your school building administrator for requirements, including fingerprinting.

-Thank you for reviewing this Guide for procedures and best practices for serving with Somerville Public Schools.
+Thank you for reviewing Volunteer Guidelines for General Volunteers and for Volunteers with Therapy Dogs for procedures and best practices for serving with SPS.

 Find what you love and love what you find with SPS!
 Come serve, learn and inspire with SPS this September.
 SPS actively works to empower and engage volunteers to connect with a school community in meaningful, rewarding ways.
 Reach out to SPS Volunteer Coordinator JCapuano@k12.somerville.ma.us to be matched with an educator, program, classroom, or student.
 One-time volunteering for basic needs support, events and school-based projects are also ways you can support public schools and your community.
 Here are just a few ways you can serve with SPS: